nightscout/nightscout.github.io/docs/troubleshoot/dexcom_bridge.md

 <img src="/troubleshoot/img/DexShare01b.png" width="400px" >

-This can be an issue if you want to use `connect` to have your data directly in Nightscout.
+This can be an issue if you want to use `bridge` to have your data directly in Nightscout.
 Make sure you're using the [latest release](/update/update/) if you experience problems.

 Common symptoms are: